pupilfirst/pupilfirst/docs/certificates.md

 ### Editing the certificate's design

 The controls on the form allow you position the student's name, and the size of the font.
-The preview image will show a random sample of long names so that you can verify that the size and position looks right.

 If you opt to show a QR code, you must pick which corner it is displayed at.
 You can control its size, and you may also want to set a margin so that the QR code clears any _border_ in your certificate's design.